27 Father’s Day Activities That Appeal to Every Kind of Dad

 3. Go back in time

 Is your dad a history buff?
-Take him to a local museum (many are offering limited and timed entry at the moment) or bring the past to you thanks to these virtual museums.
+Take him to a local museum or bring the past to you with a visit to one of these virtual museums.
 Check out artworks and sculptures that date as far back as the 8th century at the J. Paul Getty Museum in Los Angeles, the Ishtar Gate of Babylon at the Pergamon Museum in Berlin or a stroll through the halls of the Palace of Versailles in France...all from the comfort of his favorite recliner.

 4. Pack a picnic